sujanchaudhary281-max/offline-notes-privacy-policy/README.md

-# Privacy Policy – Offline Notes - No Cloud
+# Privacy Policy

-**Last Updated:** June 28, 2026

-Welcome to **Offline Notes: No Cloud**.
-Your privacy is important to us.
-This Privacy Policy explains how the app handles your information and data.

-## App Information

-* **App Name:** Offline Notes: No Cloud
+**App Name:** Offline Notes: No Cloud
-* **Package Name:** `com.sujan.offlinenotes`
+**Package:** `com.sujan.offlinenotes`
-* **Developer:** Sujan Chaudhary
+**Developer:** Sujan Chaudhary
+**Last updated:** June 28, 2026

 ---

-# Overview
+## 1. Overview

-Offline Notes: No Cloud is a fully offline note-taking application designed to help you create, organize, and manage notes without requiring an internet connection.

-Your notes remain on your device.
-We do not collect, store, or share your personal information.
+Offline Notes: No Cloud is a private, fully offline note-taking application.
+Your notes never leave your device.
+We do not operate any servers, we do not collect any data, and we do not track you in any way.

 ---

-# Information We Collect
+## 2. Data We Collect

-**We do not collect any personal information.**
+**We collect no personal data whatsoever.**

-The app does **not**:
+The app contains:

-* Collect personal data
-* Track your activity
-* Use analytics
+* No analytics
-* Display advertisements
-* Use advertising SDKs
+* No advertising SDKs
-* Send data to external servers
-* Collect crash reports
+* No crash reporting services

-Everything you create stays on your device.
+* No third-party tracking

+No information is ever transmitted to us or anyone else.

 ---

-# Local Data Storage

-All app data, including:

-* Notes
+## 3. Data Stored on Your Device

+The app stores the following data **locally on your device only**:

+* Your notes, titles, and note content
-* Folders
+* Folders and tags you create
-* App settings
+* App settings and preferences (theme, font, auto-lock settings)
+* A hashed version of your PIN (the actual PIN is never stored in plain text)
+* An encrypted backup key used to encrypt backup files

-is stored locally on your device using a SQLite database.
+All of this data is stored in a local SQLite database on your device and is never synced to any cloud service.

-Your data never leaves your device unless **you choose** to export or share it.

 ---

+## 4. PIN & Lock Screen

+The app allows you to protect your notes with a numeric PIN.

+Your PIN is stored as a **one-way cryptographic hash (SHA-256)**, meaning it cannot be reversed or read.

+After **5 incorrect PIN attempts**, the app enforces a timed lockout to help protect against brute-force attacks.

+The app also supports a **Decoy PIN** feature.
+This separate PIN opens an empty or decoy vault, helping protect your real notes if you are ever forced to unlock the app.

+---

-# Biometric Authentication
+## 5. Biometric Authentication

-Offline Notes supports optional biometric authentication (such as Fingerprint) on compatible devices to help protect your notes.
-If biometric authentication is not available or not enabled on your device, you can continue using the app without it.
+The app supports biometric authentication, including:

+* Fingerprint
+* Face Recognition (Face ID on iOS)
+* Device biometrics on Android

-Biometric verification is handled entirely by your device's operating system.
+Biometric verification is performed entirely by your device's operating system.

-The app:

-* Does **not** access your biometric information.
-* Does **not** store biometric data.
-* Does **not** transmit biometric data.

 The app: